Tourism and travel services online: how to make money

 Now a word about how to best structure your tourism-related sites.

 - Main page.
 The landing page for general queries, such as "cheap plane tickets".
 You should use a special page for each search query.
-For example, "cheap plane tickets" goes to jetradar.com (sales of cheap tickets) and "plane ticket price comparison" goes to jetradar.com/welcome (here the attention goes toward explaining what metasearch is and comparing prices).
+For example, "cheap plane tickets" goes to jetradar.com (sales of cheap tickets).
 You should also put a hot price map and search form on the main page.

 - Landing pages.
 The entire site is split up into landing pages: